mersihakaramustafic/blockchain-tracker/README.md

 ## Environment Variables

-To run this project locally, you will need to add the following environment variables to your .env file
+To run this project locally, you will need to add the following environment variables to your .env file:

 `INFURA_API_KEY`